pnpm/rfcs/text/0004-configurational-dependencies.md

 ## Prior Art

+There was a big RFC by Brandon Cheng about a much more powerful system using [templates](https://github.com/pnpm/rfcs/pull/3), which was rejected.

 ## Unresolved Questions and Bikeshedding

 {{Write about any arbitrary decisions that need to be made (syntax, colors, formatting, minor UX decisions), and any questions for the proposal that have not been answered.}}